Detecting and Eliminating Quantum Noise of Quantum Measurements: Quantum noise elimination

 Before presenting the technical details, we first briefly introduce the twirling technique.
 For any set $\mathbb{T} \subset\cU(n)$, where $\cU(n)$ denotes the set of $n$-qubit unitary matrices, we define the $\mathbb{T}$-twirl of a quantum channel $\cL$ as

 where $\vert\cdot\vert$ is the size of the set and $\cT(\rho) := T \rho T^\dagger$.
-Intuitively, twirling means that every time we run the quantum circuit, we conjugate the noisy quantum channel $\cL$ with a gate $T$ randomly chosen from a set of gates $\mathbb{T}$ called the \emph{twirling set}.
-This technique is vitally helpful in quantum information theory.
-For example, by choosing the twirling set to be the complete set of Pauli operators, we can convert any quantum channel into a Pauli channel whose noise elements correspond to the Pauli basis of the original noise~\cite{harper2020efficient,flammia2020efficient,harper2021fast,flammia2021pauli}.
+Twirling involves the process of conjugating the noisy quantum channel $\mathcal{L}$ with a randomly selected gate $T$ from a predefined set of gates $\mathbb{T}$, termed the \emph{twirling set}, each time a quantum circuit is executed.
+This technique holds significant importance in the field of quantum information theory.
+As an illustration, by choosing the twirling set to be the complete set of Pauli operators, we can convert any quantum channel into a Pauli channel whose noise elements correspond to the Pauli basis of the original noise~\cite{harper2020efficient,flammia2020efficient,harper2021fast,flammia2021pauli}.